Thank you! Your submission has been received!

 You want it to be simple and easy to understand.
 It's important that your personal brand statement is written in your brand's tone of voice and uses your brand's language.
 People who read your personal brand statement have to know immediately what to expect from you as the industry expert.

-In 2024 (and beyond), establishing a social media presence is key to your personal brand's growth.
+Establishing a social media presence is key to your personal brand's growth.
 Whether you're a professional, a creative, or an entrepreneur, an online presence is the easiest way to establish yourself as an expert and reach your ideal audience.

 Online personal branding is an art form that's very possible to master if you know what to do.
 First and foremost, you'll need to pick an online platform (or a few):